×

 Tests to diagnose a tricuspid valve regurgitation may include:

 Echocardiogram: This is the main test that is used in diagnosis.
 Using sound waves, it creates pictures of the beating heart.
-It shows how blood flows through the heart and heart valves including the tricuspid valve.
-A standard echocardiogram creates pictures of the heart from outside the body.
+It demonstrates the blood flow through the heart and its valves, including the tricuspid valve.
+A standard echocardiogram captures images of the heart from outside the body.
 This is called transthoracic echocardiogram (TTE).
 Sometimes, when more details are required, then a test called transoesophageal cardiogram (TEE) is used to create pictures of the heart from inside the body.

 Chest X-ray: An X-ray showing the heart and lungs

-Cardiac MRI: magnetic fields and radio waves are used to create detailed pictures of the heart.
-A cardiac MRI shows the severity of the tricuspid valve regurgitation and details about the lower, right, heart chamber.
+Cardiac MRI: Detailed images of the heart are created using magnetic fields and radio waves.
+A cardiac MRI shows the severity of the tricuspid valve regurgitation and details about the lower right heart chamber.

-Cardiac catheterization: A thin flexible tube called a catheter is inserted through a blood vessel in the arm or groin.
+Cardiac catheterization: A catheter, which is a thin, flexible tube, is inserted into a blood vessel in the arm or groin.
 It is slowly moved to the artery in the heart.
 The tube has a dye that makes the arteries of the heart show clearly on an X-ray which is taken during the test.
 Pressure in the heart is also measured during this test.

 Treatment depends on the cause of the tricuspid valve regurgitation.
 You may be advised: